Quality Assurance for WordPress Website – Checklist and Tools

 - It’s vital to use the quality assurance principles throughout the entire lifecycle of your website;

-- You should have a clear idea of all the criteria your website should meet to fully satisfy your business goals.
+- You should have a clear idea of all the criteria your website should meet to satisfy your business goals fully.

 It’s important to note that quality assurance is different from website testing.
 Unlike website testing that checks whether a certain part of your website functions as it’s intended be, QA takes a more strategic approach to improve the quality of your website.